Floodplain Development Permit Requirements

 “Substantially Improved” means any reconstruction, rehabilitation, addition, or other improvements of a structure, the cost of which equals or exceeds 50% of the market value of the structure before the “start of construction” of the improvement.
 This term includes structures which have incurred “substantial damage”, regardless of the actual repair work performed.

-The City of Auburn requires an elevation of 1 ft. above the base flood elevation for new construction and for existing structures before they are repaired.
+The City of Auburn requires an elevation of one foot above the base flood elevation for new construction and for existing structures before they are repaired.

 We have compiled a list of Contractors & Consultants knowledgeable or experienced in retrofitting techniques.
 This list can also be found in the Development Services Building located at 171 North Ross Street.
 The City of Auburn does not endorse any of the the contractors or consultants listed.